Diseases & Conditions

 Children sometimes complain about aches in their joints.
 A joint is where the ends of bones meet, such as the knee joint, shoulder joint, or the small joints in the fingers and toes.

-Juvenile arthritis is a long-lasting, chronic disease.
+Juvenile arthritis, or juvenile idiopathic arthritis (JIA), is a long-lasting, chronic disease.
 It is the most common form of arthritis in children.
 In the United States, it affects nearly 300,000 children under the age of 18.

 There are several types of juvenile arthritis.
 Nearly all of them are different from rheumatoid arthritis in adults.
 This is why the term "juvenile rheumatoid arthritis (JRA)" is no longer widely used.